Welcome to Rainer's

 Map (extract) from an old advertising pamphlet of the Nairn Transport Company showing the transport route.

 Since the route through the desert was found feasible and reliable, the Iraqi Government contracted Nairn for the transportation of mail from Baghdad to Damascus / Haifa and vice versa.
-To cover the costs for this service, the Nairn Transport Company received the rights for the postal surcharges, which were usually paid in advance by the sender.
+To cover the costs for this service, the Nairn Transport Company entered into a contract with the Iraqi Postal Administration (and later on also Postal Administrations of other Arab countries) and were remunerated based on the weight of the mail transported.
+Iraqi and other postal administration in return introduced surcharges for each postal article to be transported by this fast route..

 Nairn Transport Company only transported the mail across the desert; it did not deliver the mail to the receiver.
 Nairn received the mail accumulated by the Iraqi, Syrian or Palestinian Exchange Post offices and forwarded it.
 By using this route, the transport time for mail to/from Europe was reduced to approximately 10 days compared to the 30 days required on the usual route by ship from Port Said, through the Suez Canal, around the Arab Peninsula to the Iraq port city of Basrah and by rail to Baghdad.